-- You might …(insert anything that could possible happen to you here!)
+- You might …(insert anything that could possibly happen to you here!)

 Shit is going to happen.
 You are going to have problems.
-The only people without problems are buried 6 feet deep.
+The only people without problems are buried six feet deep.

 The true, unwavering secret to a life filled with unhappiness is to expect life to be FAIR.

 I know, that’s the least sexy word in the dictionary.
 Yet not a day goes by that I don’t hear someone whine, “It’s not fair!”